 Since winning the Royal College of Organists Performer of the Year in 1988 and prizes at international competitions in Odense, St Alban’s and Paisley, Stephen Farr has enjoyed recognition as a solo performer at international level, with appearances in North and South America, Australia – including a concerto performance in Sydney Opera House – and throughout Europe.

-He maintains a regular broadcast presence, and as a recitalist has featured frequently in the main series of the major venues in the UK – among them St Paul’s Cathedral (where he has appeared twice in the Celebrity Series), Westminster Abbey, Westminster Cathedral, King’s College Cambridge, St David’s Hall Cardiff, St John’s Smith Square, Symphony Hall Birmingham, the Bridgewater Hall, the St David’s Festival, the Chester Festival and the Fairfield Halls.
-Other recent venues include La Trinité and Notre Dame in Paris and the Laurenskerk, Alkmaar.
+He maintains a regular broadcast presence, and as a recitalist has featured frequently in the main series of the major venues in the UK – among them St Paul’s Cathedral (where he has appeared twice in the Celebrity Series), Westminster Abbey, Westminster Cathedral, King’s College Cambridge, St David’s Hall Cardiff, St John’s Smith Square, Symphony Hall Birmingham, the Bridgewater Hall Manchester, the St David’s Festival, the Chester Festival and the Fairfield Halls.
+Other venues include La Trinité and Notre Dame in Paris, and the Laurenskerk, Alkmaar.

-Stephen Farr has a particular commitment to contemporary music, and has been involved in premieres of works by composers as diverse as Patrick Gowers, Francis Pott, Robert Saxton and Howard Goodall.
-He also collaborated with Thomas Adès in a recording for EMI of the composer’s Under Hamelin Hill, part of an extensive and wide-ranging discography.
-He made his BBC Proms solo debut in 2011 in a concert which Classical Music magazine selected as one of its premieres of the year, performing a major work – The Everlasting Crown – which was written for him by Judith Bingham.
+Stephen Farr has a particular commitment to contemporary music, and has been involved in premieres of works by composers as diverse as Patrick Gowers, Francis Pott, Judith Bingham, and Poul Ruders.
+He also collaborated with Thomas Adès in a recording for EMI of the composer’s Under Hamelin Hill, part of an extensive and wide-ranging discography which includes repertoire from the 15th century to the present day; current projects include a recording of the complete organ works of Kenneth Leighton for Resonus Classics.
+He made his BBC Proms solo debut in 2011 in a concert which ‘Classical Music’ magazine selected as its premiere of the year, performing a major work – ‘The Everlasting Crown’ – which was written for him by Judith Bingham.